 All students will be assigned a nursing faculty advisor during their first semester in the School of Nursing.
 The faculty advisor may advise them academically and professionally and serve as the student’s advocate.
 The faculty advisor’s role is not to be a personal friend or therapist.

-While only two meetings with advisors are required, students should plan to meet with their advisors at least once each semester to check their progress and discuss any issues or concerns.
-The first required meeting is during the sophomore I semester when students map out an academic plan and sign their academic program contract (APC) to declare nursing as their major.
-The second required meeting is the nursing junior review, which takes place during the junior II semester.
-Student and advisor review the individual’s academic record, Kaplan scores, progress on portfolio, and graduation requirements.
+Students should plan to meet with their advisors at least once each semester to check their progress and discuss any issues or concerns.
+An initial meeting is during the junior I semester when students map out an academic plan and sign their academic program contract (APC) to declare nursing as their major.
+ABSN students should connect with the Academic Success Coach to determine advising needs.